 Perhaps you have seen the fantastic series Chernobyl.
 One of my favorite parts was the ending when Valery Legasov gives this amazing speech.
 His summary on the cause of the Chernobyl disaster?
 Lies.

-This scene is a direct and clear reference to Aleksandr Solzhenitsyn amazing “Live Not by Lies“.
+This scene is a clear reference to the Soviet reformer Aleksandr Solzhenitsyn’s amazing “Live Not by Lies“.
 It was published the day he was arrested and exiled in 1974.
 In it he exhorts his fellow Soviet citizens to no longer cooperate with the Soviet regime’s lies.
 It’s a very quick read and definitely worth it.

-We now even choose to believe lies when those lies fly in the face of science – such as proven environmental or biological science.
-But reality doesn’t care what we believe or feel – it exists outside ourselves.
-If you choose not to wear your seatbelt because you don’t believe in them – the physics of a car crash will correct your mistaken opinion.
-If you choose to ignore vaccinations or deny your chromosomal makeup – your genes or biological invaders will exert themselves no matter what you want to believe.
+Many now choose to believe lies even when those lies fly in the face of science – such as proven environmental or biological science.
+But reality doesn’t care about your opinion – it exists outside ourselves.
+If you choose not to wear your seatbelt because you don’t believe in them – the physics of a car crash will correct you.
+If you choose to ignore vaccinations, changing environmental conditions, or deny your chromosomal makeup – your viruses, storms and your biology will exert themselves no matter what you want to believe is true.

 Some lies only hurt ourselves or do injuries to another’s reputation.
 Chernobyl shows, however, even seemingly simple lies can also cause disastrous consequences.
 The Soviet Union showed that millions can die and even with complete control and absolute power, it could not stand for more than 65 years based on violence and lies.
 What began as a utopian experiment became one of the most brutal and murderous forms of government in all of human history – because of lies.

 Yet, each of these horrors also showed us that truth always wins.
 In the end, you are not fighting ‘them’ – you are fighting the truth.